vmware/te-ns/README.md

 * Ability to emulate uploads and downloads of large number of UDP datagrams at L4, with multiple concurrent connections.

 ## Libraries and Utilities Used
-Traffic Engine functions with specific set of libraries and we are thankful to the maintainers and active contributors to the below mentioned libraries and utilities.
+TENS functions with specific set of libraries and we are thankful to the maintainers and active contributors to the below mentioned libraries and utilities.

 |   Libraries   |   Version  |       | Utilities  |
 | :-----------: | :--------: | :---: | :--------: |